-The title is still a secret, but my first book about the future of humanity and the transition to a new economy is on its way!
+The title is still a secret, but my new book about the future of humanity and the transition to a new economy is on its way!
 The first part of my quest for answers will be published by The House of Books (in Dutch first).

 On a small island off the coast of Alaska: